HUSKY Health (Connecticut Medicaid) Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

 Medicaid’s rules, benefits and name can all vary by state.
 In Connecticut, Medicaid is also called HUSKY Health.
-This article focuses on Connecticut Medicaid Long Term Care for seniors, which will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers and ABD Medicaid.
-This is different than regular Medicaid, which is for financially limited people of all ages.
+This article focuses on Connecticut Medicaid Long Term Care for seniors, which will pay for care in nursing homes, beneficiary’s homes, assisted living residences and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers and ABD Medicaid.
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 Connecticut Medicaid Long Term Care Programs